MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-spo-odbweb-policy-tips.md

 ## Actions that support policy tips in SharePoint Online and OneDrive for Business web client

-- Restrict acces or encrypt the ocntent in Microsoft 365 locations
+- Restrict acces or encrypt the content in Microsoft 365 locations

 ## Sensitive information types that support policy tips in SharePoint Online and OneDrive for Business web client